synthpop-galaxy/synthpop/README.md

 9) Extinction Law
 10) Post-Processing

-11) Each module fulfills a single task and can be independently specified.
+Each module fulfills a single task and can be independently specified.
 Only the Isochrone System needs to be compatible with the Isochrone Interpolator.
 All predefined modules are located in the modules directory tree and are subclasses of a dedicated parent class, which is denoted by a "_" in the name of the corresponding Python file.
 For instance, the parent class for the Age module can be found in:

 ``.../modules/age/_age.py ``
+A uniform distribution subclasses is then specified in:
+``.../modules/age/uniform.py ``

 We recommend that each subclass be specified in a separate file within this directory structure.
+However, different locations are axceptable when specify the filename, including the path.

-### Define the used Module.
+### Define the used module.
 The usage of a module is either defined by the configuration or by a population file.
 The used module is selected based on a dictionary.

-    "used_module":{
+    "used_module_kwargs":{
         "name" : "name_of_the_subclass"
         "filename" : "path_to_the_python_file"
         ... (further keys for the initialization)
         }

-the file_name is optional if the file is with named similar to the name of the subclass and in the default location. similar means either identical, all lower case, or as snake_case for  CamelCase class name.
+the filename is optional if the file is with named similar to the name of the subclass and in the default location. similar means either identical, all lower case, or as a snake_case filename for CamelCase class name.

 ### Implementing a new Module
 Synthpop provides a variety of predefined modules to create synthetic populations,